Gundam-Engineering-Solutions/Antigravity/README.md

 3\.
 The Type-S "Saiya" Design
 -----------------------------

-Unlike previous (way to advanced for this github archive) "Arrow" prototypes, the Type-S utilizes a balanced, circular geometry for simplified plate design and omnidirectional stability.
+Unlike previous (way too advanced for this github archive) "Arrow" prototypes, the Type-S utilizes a balanced, circular geometry for simplified plate design and omnidirectional stability.

 -   **Structure:** Two primary hull plates (Dorsal/Ventral) sealed and bolted with a central dielectric separator plate.